danielajisafe/Facial_Keypoint_Detection/README.md

 # Facial_Keypoint_Detection
 This was my 1st project as part of the Udacity Computer Vision Nanodegree Program.
+In this project, I combined my knowledge of computer vision techniques and deep learning architectures to build a facial keypoint detection system that takes in any image with faces, and predicts the location of 68 distinguishing keypoints on each face.

 From models.py, I defined the network architecture using the original Facial Keypoint Paper written by Naimish Agarwal et al. Check paper here https://arxiv.org/pdf/1710.00977.pdf